Skip to Main Content

 Heimlich Maneuver For Dogs

 Most dogs chew on anything they can find - bones, toys, shoes.
 But what should you do if something gets stuck in your dog's mouth or throat and they choke?
-In this blog post, our emergency veterinarians in Los Angeles share what to do in a choking emergency.
+In this blog post, our veterinarians in Los Angeles share what to do in a choking emergency.

 Signs Your Dog is Choking